Brunswick Heritage Drive Trail

 Melville Park is one of the earliest farming properties in the Brunswick area, with a rich history dating back to the 1840s.

-4. Frogmore Farm
+4. Frogmore Estate 1843

-5. Frogmore School – Old School House 1864
+5. Old School House Site at Frogmore 1864

-The first school in Brunswick was built by early settlers in 1864 at “Frogmore”, a farming estate owned by David Eedle.
+The first school in Brunswick was built by early settlers in 1864 at Frogmore, a farming estate owned by David Eedle.
 Known as the Old School House, it served the small farming community until it was destroyed by fire.

 6. Alverstoke Farm 1842